za233/Polaris-Obfuscator/README.md

 After enabling the pass, you need to mark functions in your source as follows to inform the obfuscator which functions should be obfuscated.

-For LLVM IR-based obfuscation, you can use the `annotate` to mark a function and specify which obfuscation passes should be applied to that function.
+For **IR-based obfuscation**, you can use the `annotate` to mark a function and specify which obfuscation passes should be applied to that function.
 Here are some supported pass names along with their corresponding obfuscations.

 - indirectcall for indirect call obfuscation
 - indirectbr for indirect branch obfuscation
 - flattening for flattening obfuscation
 - aliasaccess for alias access obfuscation
 - boguscfg for bogus control flow obfuscation
 - substitution for instruction substitution
+- mergefunction for functions merging

-For backend obfuscation, you need to insert an `asm` statement into the obfuscated function, and its label must be `backend-obfu`.
+For **backend obfuscation**, you need to insert an `asm` statement into the obfuscated function, and its label must be `backend-obfu`.
 The backend will automatically identify functions with this statement, and then perform backend obfuscation.

 An example of a marking function is shown in the following code, where the target function is obfuscated with indirect call ,indirect branch,alias access and backend obfuscation.